evanx/redex/config/README.md

 Configurators enable "meta configuration" of a specific pattern of processors as a whole.

-A configurator generates the individual configurations for a set of processors.

 ### Example: meta configurator for a static web server